 CCI performs risk assessments at schools, hospitals, and other facilities around the world

-For more than 25 years, CCI has been the premier provider of security and crisis management services to the Christian missionary, humanitarian and church sending communities.
+For more than 30 years, Crisis Consulting International (CCI) has been the premier provider of security and crisis management services to the faith-based sending, aid and humanitarian communities.
 With an outstanding record of success and accomplishment, CCI assists these communities with:

 Upcoming Training and Seminars

 In light of threats of attacks in the US homeland on 7 November, this article from the Institute for the Study of War is a good reminder that al Qaeda remains a global threat.